Louis Leakey: Prominent family members

-Louis Leakey was married to Mary Leakey, who made the noteworthy discovery of fossil footprints at Laetoli.
-Found preserved in volcanic ash in Tanzania, they are the earliest record of bipedal gait.
+Louis Leakey was married to Mary Leakey, who made the noteworthy discovery of fossil footprints at Laetoli, Tanzania.
+Found preserved in volcanic ash, they are the earliest record of bipedal gait.

-He is also the father of paleoanthropologist Richard Leakey and the botanist Colin Leakey.
-Louis's cousin, Nigel Gray Leakey, was a recipient of the Victoria Cross during World War II.
+Leakey is also the father of palaeoanthropologist Richard Leakey and the botanist Colin Leakey.
+Leakey's cousin, Nigel Gray Leakey, was a recipient of the Victoria Cross during World War II.

 Books

 Leakey's books are listed below.
 The gaps between books are filled by too many articles to list.
-It was Louis who began the Leakey tradition of publishing in Nature.
+It was Leakey who began the Leakey family tradition of publishing in Nature.